How to Seduce & Flirt Like Russell Brand (Breakdown)Videos of Russell Brand flirting with women have millions of views.

 P.S.: this is a full-screen re-up to fix a previous resolution mistake

-How to Gain Power QUICK: The Scarface FormulaHow to Gain Power REALLY Quick?
+How to Get Power QUICK: The Scarface FormulaHow to Get Power REALLY Quick?

 Scarface is a movie, but Tony Montana climb to power is very realistic.

-This video analyzes the secrets of Tony Montana quick ascension to power.
+This video analyzes the keys of Tony Montana quick ascension to power.

 If you are wondering how to become powerful in the quickest way possible, Tony Montana from the movie Scarface is a great character to learn from.

-Tony Montana climbed the dominance hierarchy and skyrocketed to the top by virtue of his nature and character.
+Tony Montana climbed the dominance hierarchy and skyrocketed to the top by virtue of his nature, his character traits and his "Push it To The Limits" attitude (which is, befittingly, part of the Scarface soundtrack).

 This video explains exactly what are the traits that allow men to climb the power ladder.